Overdosing, Wrong Medication and Nursing Home Abuse

 Is Overdosing Common?

-Unfortunately, overdosing residents with prescribed medication is reported to be a common problem in U.S. nursing homes, and a growing one.
+Unfortunately, overdosing residents with prescribed medication is reported to be a common problem in U.S. nursing homes.
 Since physically restraining patients with belts and straps is now illegal except in rare situations, some experts suggest that drugs are being used instead.
 When nursing home staff feel the need to control difficult patients, they turn to drugs.

 While it is not legal to use drugs to chemically restrain a patient, such practices are acknowledged to be widespread.
 The result can be a serious decrease in the resident’s quality of life or can be deadly.
 At least 15,000 nursing home patients die each year because of unnecessary use of antipsychotics.